 A challenge in rare disease is to fully empower patients in their own health journey.
 Systematic involvement of patients and caregivers, acknowledging their unique source of knowledge in their own situation, is essential.

-As part of addressing the unmet medical needs of people living with rare diseases, we need to break the access deadlock by recognizing value of treatment in a holistic way and paying for innovation that adds true value for patients, while securing financially sustainable healthcare systems.
+As part of addressing the unmet medical needs of people living with rare diseases break the access deadlock by recognizing the value of treatment in a holistic way and paying for innovation that adds true value for patients, while securing financially sustainable healthcare systems.

 The first Nordic Rare Disease Summit, organized as a virtual meeting on 12th and 13th of April 2021, gathered a wide range of rare disease experts, decision- and policymakers as well as representatives from NGO’s, patient organizations, academia and industry from across the Nordic countries.